With the first live round fired at protesters in Hong Kong, the rest of the world must wake up to a resurgent and imperialistic China.

 They have combined to undermine the U.S. Navy at the moment of the country’s greatest need.

 Adm.
-John Richardson, chief of naval operations, arrives at the U.S. Naval War College in Newport, R.I.
+John Richardson, chief of naval operations, arrives at the U.S. Naval War College in Newport, R.I., on Wednesday, June 12, 2019, to speak to students about leadership.
+(Jennifer McDermott/AP)

 Now that Chief of Naval Operations Adm.
 John M. Richardson — perhaps the most ineffective CNO in the history of the Navy — is finally gone, his successor must call for a rebirth of the sea service to meet the escalating China challenge.